edcork/edcork.github.io/docs/pages/write/system_config.md

 OMT supports default SSH configurations.
 If you are using default SSH configurations, ignore the steps in this topic.
 If you don't have SSH enabled, or aren't aware of the current SSH configurations, follow the steps in this topic.

 OpenSSH provides secure and encrypted connections between machines.
-Enable SSH on all control plane and worker nodes (cluster nodes) in your deployment.
+Enable SSH on all master and worker nodes (cluster nodes) in your deployment.

 You can run the following command to check whether SSH is enabled and running as the root user or the regular user with elevated permissions:

     systemctl is-active sshd

 If the output is `active`, SSH is enabled on this node.
-However, if you have customized the SSH configurations, perform the following steps on all control plane nodes and worker nodes to check whether your SSH configuration meets the installation requirements.
+However, if you have customized the SSH configurations, perform the following steps on all master nodes and worker nodes to check whether your SSH configuration meets the installation requirements.

 ### Check whether you have enabled SSH